grahamgilbert/Crypt-Server/docs/Docker.md

 The secrets are encrypted, with the encryption keys stored at ``/home/docker/crypt/keyset``.
 You should back this up as the keys are not recoverable without them.

-## Using an external database
+## Using Postgres as an external database

 Crypt, by default, uses a sqlite3 database for the django db backend.
-If you would like to use an external database, such as Postgres, you need to set the following environment variables:
+Crypt also supports using Postgres as the django db backend.
+If you would like to use an external Postgres server, you need to set the following environment variables:

 ```
 docker run -d --name="Crypt" \
 --restart="always" \